Chester Street, Wrexham: Tŷ Pawb (People's Market)

 Tŷ Pawb is an arts centre, housed in Wrexham's former People's Market on Chester Street.
-The building was built as a People's Market in 1992 as part of a wider redevelopment of the area, and replaced the Vegetable Market, which dated to 1898, and had a mock Tudor façade.
+The building was built as a People's Market in 1992 as part of a wider redevelopment of the area, and replaced the nearby Vegetable Market, which dated to 1898, and had a mock Tudor façade.
 It became Tŷ Pawb in 2018 and retains a Chester Street entrance.
 Before the market was built, the land housed Ty Meredith, possibly a townhouse of the Meredith family of Pentre Bychan.

 Coleg Cambria

 Former Groves Park Boys School buildings

 There are former school buildings located to the north on the adjacent Chester Road.
 They served as buildings for a boys school known as Grove Park, with the red brick buildings facing Chester Road dating to 1902.
 The buildings are now part of Coleg Cambria's Yale campus.

 Opposite these buildings was an area that was claimed to serve as Wrexham's first unofficial park.
 In the 1860s it was a plant nursery and later had a skating rink.